 3. More sleep for babies

-Formula makes babies feel fuller so then tend to sleep for longer.
+Formula makes babies feel fuller so they tend to sleep for longer.

 4. More sleep for mothers

-Because babies are fuller there tends to be more time in between feedings - which means less interruptions through the night.
+Because babies are fuller there tends to be more time in between feedings — which means fewer interruptions through the night.